 Figure 7.
 Distributing Access Point Public Keys

-Achieving seamless mobility in home operator and also to support seamless roaming, a public key distribution mechanism is placed within the system.
+A public key distribution mechanism is placed within the system in order to achieve a seamless mobility in the home operator and to support seamless roaming.

 In Figure 7, a generic model for public key distribution is shown.
-This protocol has two parts; one is certificate generation for access point public keys, the other one is distribution of the public keys.
-The part between operator and the TTP is offline; it runs during set-up, before the deployment of the access points in the field.
+This protocol has two parts; one is certificate generation for the access point public keys, second is a distribution of the public keys.
+The part between operator and the TTP is offline; it runs during the set-up, before the deployment of the access points in the field.

 Unit Test Results

-Unit tests cover protocol behaviours under low pressure.
+The unit tests cover protocol behaviours under low pressure.
 In these tests there is only one user, and this user performs the same protocol every minute.
 These tests are done to ensure that modules of the system are fit for use.

-As discussed earlier some protocols show similarity considering packet sizes, cryptographic operations and packet routes.
-Since there would be no difference between unit tests of protocols that are in the same group, there is one result chart for a particular group of protocols.
+As discussed earlier some protocols show similarity considering packet sizes, routes and cryptographic operations .
+Since there are no differences between the unit tests of the protocols in the same group, there is one result chart for a particular group of protocols.

 Results for End-to-End Two-Way Protocols

-Unit tests for end-to-end two-way protocols consist of a user, running the same protocol every minute.
-Charts present the average delay of packet delivery over time.
+The unit tests for The End-to-End Two-way protocols consist of a user running the same protocol every minute.
+The charts present the average delay of packet delivery over time.
 In this simulation the user sends the packet to a serving access point and the packet hops 2 times in the mesh backbone until it reaches the gateway.
-Gateway forwards the packet to operator and operator transmits the packet to TTP.
-TTP processes this packet and sends it back to the client through the same route.
+The gateway forwards the packet to the operator and the operator transmits the packet to TTP.
+The TTP processes this packet and sends it back to the client through the same route.

-Figure 8 gives the result for unit test of end-to-end two-way protocols.
+Figure 8 gives the result for the unit test of end-to-end two-way protocols.

 Figure 8.
 End-to-End Two-Way Protocols Unit Test Result

-As shown in Figure 8, there is a delay that shows variation between 0.43 and 0.25 second.
+As shown in Figure 8, there is a delay that indicates a variation between 0.43 and 0.25 second.
 This unstable behaviour is caused by different initial packet delays.
-System needs some packets to set up paths between mesh nodes.
-The performance stabilizes in time.Steady state situation scoresa delay of 0.3 second for end-to-end communication for above-mentioned protocols.
+The system needs some packets to set up paths between the mesh nodes.
+The performance stabilizes in time.
+This steady state situation results in a delay of 0.3 second for end-to-end communication for the above-mentioned protocols.

 Results for Access Point Authentication

-Access Point Authentication protocol, consists of a challenge-response protocol.
+The Access Point Authentication protocol, consists of a challenge-response protocol.
 It contains two HMAC operations.

-Unit test for this protocol contains a user, trying to run access point authentication protocol with a serving access point every minute.
+The Unit test for this protocol contains a user, trying to run an access point authentication protocol with a serving access point every minute.
 The resulting chart, presented on Figure 9, shows the average delay of the protocol versus time.

 Figure 9.
 Access Point Authenticationprotocol Unit Test Result

-As shown in Figure 9, average delay of access point authentication converges to 0.05 second in the steady state.
+As shown in Figure 9, the average delay of access point authentication converges to 0.05 second in the steady state.
 The initial delay values are higher than the later ones, because nodes need some time to establish and see who is around.
-At the time of initial deployment, wireless nodes send and receive beacons and perform operations using them.
+At the time of initial deployment, wireless nodes send and receive beacons thenperform operations using them.

 Results for Seamless Mobility and Roaming

-Seamless Mobility and Seamless Roaming protocols have the same behaviour since client sends and receives same length of packets.
-Thus, they are grouped together for unit tests.
+The Seamless Mobility and The Seamless Roaming protocols have the same behaviour since client sends and receives same length of packets.
+Thus, they are grouped together for the unit tests.

-Unit test for Seamless Mobility and Seamless Roaming protocols consists of a client changes serving access point every minute.
-Client is located in between two access points and these access points are both eligible for service.
+The Unit Test for the Seamless Mobility and the Seamless Roaming protocols consist of a client changing the serving access point every minute.
+The client is located between two access points and these access points are both eligible for service.
 Since these protocols must be seamless to the user it is important to get reasonable delays for these protocols.